-The more controversial question concerns the role of a reference frame centered on the midline of an individual object so that spatial position is located with respect to a representation that depends on the object's extent, shape, or motion.
-Within such a representation, the relationship of object parts is defined with respect to each other, allocentrically and independently of the viewer's position.
+The more controversial question concerns the role of a reference frame centered on the midline of an individual object such that spatial position is located with respect to a representation that depends on the object's extent, shape or motion.
+Within such a representation, the relationship of object parts is defined with respect to each other, allocentrically and independent of the viewer's position.
 Many recent studies have examined whether neglect occurs for information appearing to the left of a midline defined by an individual object.
-The result of many, although not all, such studies (Farah, Brunn, Wong, Wallace, & Carpenter, 1990; however, see Hillis & Rapp, 1998, for a reanalysis of these data) is that patients fail to report information appearing to the left of the object midline, even when this information is located to the right of the midline of the viewer and/or the environment (Behrmann & Moscovitch, 1994; Behrmann & Tipper, 1994; Driver & Halligan, 1991; Humphreys & Riddoch, 1995; Pavlovskaya, Glass, Soroker, Blum, & Groswasser, 1997; Young, Hellawell, & Welch, 1992).
+The result of many, although not all such studies (Farah, Brunn, Wong, Wallace, & Carpenter, 1990), is that patients fail to report information appearing to the left of the object midline and this may be so even when this information is located to the right of midline of the viewer and/or the environment (Behrmann & Moscovitch, 1994; Behrmann & Tipper, 1994; Driver & Halligan, 1991; Humphreys & Riddoch, 1994a; Pavlovskaya, Glass, Soroker, Blum, & Groswasser, 1997; Young, Hellawell, & Welch, 1992).

-One of the earliest documented examples of objectbased neglect is from Patient N.G., who had right-sided neglect and who failed to read the rightmost letters of a word.
-This was true when the word was presented vertically, in mirror-reversed format, and even when she was required to spell words backwards (Caramazza & Hillis, 1990a, 1990b; Hillis, Rapp, Benzing, & Caramazza, 1998).
-Arguin and Bub (1993a) also showed that their patient's inability to report a target letter in a horizontal array of four elements depended on the object-relative position of the letter, and not on the viewer-relative position.
-In a more recent series of studies, Humphreys, Riddoch, and their colleagues have explored several aspects of object-based neglect and have shown that patients neglect letters positioned to the left of individual words (Humphreys & Riddoch, 1994, 1995; Riddoch, Humphreys, Luckhurst,

-Burroughs, & Bateman, 1995).
-Interestingly, some of these same patients show neglect for entire words on the right in multiple-stimulus displays, simultaneous with the object-based effects, providing support for accounts that posit the involvement of multiple spatial frames and coding between as well as within objects (see Haywood & Coltheart, 2000, for further discussion of neglect dyslexia and other examples of object-based findings).
+One of the earliest documented examples of object-based neglect is from patient NG, who had rightsided neglect and who failed to read the rightmost letters of a word.
+This was true when the word was presented vertically, in mirror-reversed format and even when she was required to spell words backwards (Caramazza & Hillis, 1990a; Caramazza & Hillis, 1990b; Hillis, Rapp, Benzing, & Caramazza, 1998).
+Arguin and Bub (1993) also showed that their patient's inability to report a target letter in a horizontal array of four elements depended on the object-relative position of the letter not the viewer-relative position.
+In a series of studies, Humphreys, Riddoch and their colleagues have also documented object-based neglect, showing that patients neglect letters positioned to the left of individual words (Humphreys & Riddoch, 1994a; Humphreys & Riddoch, 1994b; Riddoch, Humphreys, Luckhurst, Burroughs, & Bateman, 1995).
+Interestingly, these same patients show neglect for information on the right in multiple-stimulus displays simultaneous with the object-based effects, providing support for accounts that posit the involvement of multiple spatial frames and coding between- as well as within-objects (see Haywood & Coltheart, 2000, for further discussion of neglect dyslexia and other examples of object-based findings).